Dereklee0312/Advent-Of-Code/D7/README.md

 language: Python
 ---

+# NOTE
+- Day 7 is incomplete, will go over it afterwards
+- ans3.py is sample answer found on YT
+- Will probably take inspiration from it and do it my way

 # Part 1
 You can hear birds chirping and raindrops hitting leaves as the expedition proceeds.
 Occasionally, you can even hear much louder sounds in the distance; how big do the animals get out here, anyway?